otonyoadmin/miimindie/pages/05.multi-section-page/sections.md

 **The Me-Mind** conception is a simple foundational conjecture which proposes the embodied perception of in the lived experience of a Me-Mind living one time forward lifetime.

-**Mindful 1st** provides the background for the EmptiSelf conception from which the anti fragile Doubtless Self emerges in present processing of emergent human knowledge.
+**Mindful 1st** provides the background for the EmptiSelf conception from which the anti fragile Doubtless Self emerges enabling the management of process orientation in a Me-Mind that understands why it never steps into the same iState twice.

 **EmptiSelf Conception** uses the the intellectual understanding of the Heart Sutra 2 truths to outline and synthetically integrate the effortless receptivity and nature of the anti fragile Doubtless Self